Reviewable/Reviewable/docs/repositories.md

   pullRequest: {
     title: 'Work work work',
     number: 44,
+    state: 'open',  // one of 'open', 'merged' or 'closed'
     body: 'There is so much work to be done, and this PR does it all.',
     author: {username: 'pkaminski'},
     creationTimestamp: 1436825000000,  // added recently, it could be missing for older reviews